microsoft/clarity-apps/.github/ISSUE_TEMPLATE/bug_report.md

 **Project Info**
 If this is an issue happening in a specific Clarity project,

-- Project Type [e.g. iOS/Android]
-- Project ID
+- Project ID (share with clarity-apps-support@microsoft.com while mentioning the issue number in the subject)

 **Platform/Framework Info**